Connect With Us

 Understanding FHA Closing Costs and Fees

-Most lender fees are standard across different mortgage products.
-However, FHA loans require mortgage insurance premium payments that conventional loans don't always need.
-This insurance protects the lender if you stop making payments on your mortgage loan.
-The upfront premium gets added to your mortgage loan balance, while the annual premium is included in your monthly mortgage payment.
+Most lender fees are pretty standard across different mortgage products.
+But here’s the key difference: FHA loans require mortgage insurance premium payments that conventional loans don’t always need.
+This insurance protects the lender if you ever stop making payments.
+The upfront premium gets added to your loan balance, while the annual premium is included in your monthly mortgage payment.

 Main Categories of FHA Loan Closing Costs

-FHA closing costs fall into several categories that cover different services and fees.
-Origination fees are the charges your lender imposes to process your application and create the loan.
-These fees typically range from 0.5 to 1 percent of your loan amount.
-Title services protect your ownership rights and include title insurance, title search, and recording fees.
+Origination fees are what your lender charges to process your application and create the loan.
+These typically range from 0.5% to 1% of your loan amount.
+Title services protect your ownership rights.
+This includes title insurance, a title search, and recording fees.

 • Origination fees from your lender (typically 0.5% to 1% of the loan amount)